Feyerabend/bb/workbook/ch05/parsers/LL1/LL1.md

 ### Parsing Table

-And here is parsing table that results from the reassoning above:
+And here is parsing table that results from the reasoning above:

 |NT	|num	|(	|+	|-	|*	|/	|%	|)	|$	|^|